 Finally, this person says it takes a while to get used to, but now they really like it and find it to be effective.
 I found this review helpful, as I worried myself that it might take me a few days to get used to wearing anything on my head all night.

-So do we recommend the Dreem 2 for better sleep?
+The Verdict: Does the Dreem 2 work for better sleep?